 Download our free guide to learn more about the documents and information you must provide during this application process.

-How to Apply for Food Stamps Online in Tennessee
+Applying for Food Stamps Online in Tennessee

 If you wish to apply for food stamps online in Tennessee, the process can be completed on the TDHS portal.
 In order to submit a food stamp application online, you need to create an account, which requires a first and last name as well as an email address and password.